Saswata28/url_shortener/README.md

 ## Description
-A Simple URL Shortener using Golang
+A Simple URL Shortener using Golang with Redis

 ## Set up